| COMP 310 | Dynamically Modifying GUIs |

 There are many ways to provide services that allow other parts of the system

-to dyanamically add components, typically JComponents
+to dyanamically add components, typically JComponents, to the GUI

 in a GUI-controlled manner.
 Let's compare and contrast 3 different